NRS Publication Schedule Changes

 The Future and Recent Publications page of the NRS website will be updated as and when NRS has more information on revised publication dates.

 Deaths from unknown causes are investigated by the Crown Office and Procurator Fiscal Service (COPFS).
 Sometimes these investigations require toxicology tests to be undertaken to determine the actual cause of death.
-At present, there are a number of toxicology tests outstanding, and consequent delays in finalising the causes of deaths.
+For 2019, there have been a number of toxicology tests outstanding, and consequent delays in finalising the causes of deaths.